 18. Change your phone plan – If you’re not using all your minutes or features included in your phone plan, consider changing it to a cheaper one.
 In my case, I changed the plan I had for 3 years with limited minutes, unlimited text and web for $70, to an all unlimited prepaid plan for $50.
 I had more minutes, and was saving $20 per month!

 19. Take a second job or freelance – If you have an expertise you think you can offer, present yourself as a freelancer for some extra income.
 If you blog and are able to monetize it, that’s a big step too since it could help you extend your trip by still earning some money while on the road.
 Here I show you how you can setup and monetize a blog.

 20. Sell your stuff – If you’re getting rid of your apartment, maybe it’s wise to sell some of your possessions instead of spending more money on storage.
 Either do a garage sale or post you things on eBay or Craigslist to reach a wider market.
 This alone can give a big push to your savings at the last stage of your planning.

-By putting into action all these technique I was able to save around $1,000 per month.
-Depending on your case and income level you might be able to save less, or save much more.
+By putting into action all these techniques I was able to save around $1,000 per month.
+Depending on your case and income level you might be able to save less or save much more.
 But even if it’s just a small amount that you’re saving per month, the important thing is to have a goal in mind and keep your focus on achieving it at an established date in the future.
 That way you will keep your drive and get to realize your round the world trip sooner than later!

 What else do you do to save for travel?